 Earlier, laws in some countries prohibited a naturalized citizen from retaining the citizenship of the country he/she was born.
 Now, dual citizenship is widely accepted and allowed.
 Many countries have modified their laws to encourage citizenship and offer it to former citizens, their children and others who want to have more than one passport.

 Off late, many countries are making things easier for people to get citizenship more easily for retirement in other countries that can be more affordable, such as in Latin America.
 Countries such as Panama, Belize and Mexico encourage people to settle down there.
-In other instances, one with a parent or grandparent in countries such as Italy or Ireland may qualify for citizenship there.
+In other instances, one with a parent or grandparent in countries such as Italy or Ireland may qualify for a US citizenship application.